 If you do not follow the diet, your experience will not be as effective or may not have any effect at all.
 You MUST stay off all meats, aged cheeses, and alcohol.
 If you drink caffeine or smoke and cannot stop it completely, please cut back a little each day before the ceremony.

 Step 2: What to bring with you: Whatever blankets and pillows you like to make yourself comfortable, although we provide four-inch foam mats, both for ceremony and for your overnight stay, if you choose to spend the nights with us for free.
 Books and tablets are fine for entertainment when not in ceremony.

 What to wear during the ceremony: Bring 2 of everything in case of soiling your clothes.
-Comfortable t-shirts or loose tops, jogging pants, shorts or pajama bottoms, extra underwear, extra socks, scrunchies or hair bands to tie back if you have long hair.
+Wear comfortable t-shirts or loose tops, jogging pants, shorts or pajama bottoms, extra underwear, extra socks, scrunchies or hair bands to tie back if you have long hair.

 What NOT to bring with you: Drugs, weapons, expensive jewelry or small keepsakes that could get lost.
 We are not responsible for any lost or stolen items.
 All your items are your responsibility.

 Step 3: Eating directions for the first day of ceremony: Eat a good breakfast that is congruent with diet and then a light lunch.
 Drink plenty of water.
 If you like you may choose to fast that day.
 Stop eating by 12pm noon.